 Many synthetic fibres are creating problems within the environment and seas that can end up in our food chain.

-We use no synthethic fabrics so no micro fibres end up in our environment.
+We use no synthethic fabrics so no micro fibres end up in our environment or seas.

 What eco clothing means to us?

 We always use fabrics that are made from natural fibres, either organic, fair trade or zero to low chemical usage, for every garment that we make.